Washington, D.C. has many resources to help you live a more sustainable life. Here are a few highlights.

 The Washington, D.C. area is home to many trails and parks where you can experience nature and wildlife.
 These quick trips are perfect for hiking, biking, birding, or a picnic.

 Theodore Roosevelt Island, Washington, D.C.
-On a small island between Georgetown and Arlington, you can take in a secluded forest with trails, and wildflowers.
-Try renting a kayak in Georgetown for cardio work.
+On a small island between Georgetown and Arlington, you can take in a secluded forest with trails and wildflowers.
+Try renting a kayak in Georgetown for a workout!
+Accessible via Metro in under 45 minutes from the Brookland Station (includes a 15 minute walk).